 In some business scenarios, you may want to direct the Run:ai scheduler to schedule a Workload to a specific node or a node group.
 For example, in some academic institutions, Hardware is bought using a specific grant and thus "belongs" to a specific research group.
 Another example is an inference workload that is optimized to a specific GPU type and must have dedicated resources reserved to ensure enough capacity.

-Run:ai allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag
+- Node Affinity: Run:ai allows this "taint" by labeling a node, or a set of nodes and then during scheduling, using the flag

---node-type <label>to force this allocation
+--node-type <label>to force this allocation.

 Configuring Node Groups¶

-To configure a node group:
+To configure a node pool:

-Get the names of the nodes where you want to limit Run:ai.
+- Get the names of the nodes where you want to limit Run:ai.
 To get a list of nodes, run:

-For each node run the following:
+- For each node run the following:

 The same value can be set to a single node, or for multiple nodes.
 A node can only be set with a single value.

 Using Node Groups via the CLI¶

-See the runai submit documentation for further information
+See the runai submit documentation for further information.

 Assigning Node Groups to a Project¶